SeldonIO/seldon-core/docs-gb/scaling/core-autoscaling-servers.md

 - $$S_2$$: $$A_2$$, $$B_2$$
 - $$S_3$$: removed

 While this heuristic is going to pack models onto a set of fewer replicas, which allows us to scale models down, there is still the risk that the packing could increase latencies, trigger a later scale up.
-Core 2 tries to make sure that do not flip-flopping between these states.
+Core 2 ensures consistent behavior without reverting between states.
 The user can also reduce the number of packing events by setting `autoscaling.serverPackingPercentage` to a lower value.

 Currently Core 2 triggers the packing logic only when there is model replica being removed, either from a model scale down or a model being deleted.
-In the future we might trigger this logic more frequently to ensure that the models are packed onto a fewer set of replicas.
+In the future, the logic might be triggered more frequently to improve model packing onto a smaller set of replicas.